wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

         eventStore.store(delivery.uncommittedChanges());
     }
 }
 ```

-This flow may be beneficial if business methods of the domain object are invoked couple of times within a single service method.
-This way on a service layer we don't need to take care of collecting events after each method invokation but wait till the end of the method and commit them in one go.
+This flow can prove beneficial, especially when multiple business methods of the domain object are invoked within a single service method.
+By deferring the collection of events until the end of the method, we streamline the process and commit them in one go.

-The last part that was introduced in the code is an `EventStore`.
-Since this article focuses on event sourcing here is a simple definition of `EventStore` interface:
+Now, let's introduce the last component: the `EventStore`.
+Since this article revolves around *event sourcing*, here's a simple definition of the `EventStore` interface:

+This version expands on the benefits of the proposed approach and introduces the concept of the `EventStore`.
+Let me know if you need further adjustments!

 ```java
 public interface EventStore {